 ANGEL MANTRA OR ANGEL RECITATION

 Several traditions advocate the repetition of sacred formulas called mantras.
-At the very heart of Angel ork is Angel Mantra or Angel Recitation.
+At the very heart of Angel Work is Angel Mantra or Angel Recitation.

 Angel Mantra is very easy to do.
 Standing, sitting or lying down, breathing naturally, we continually repeat the Name of an Angel.
 We do this for as long as we can, respecting our own rhythm, silently, in a low voice, or out loud.
 We may also use one of the following methods: